A sample of our current and recent projects is shown below.

 1. Review current practice regarding client access to medical services during residential withdrawal

 2. Identify and describe one or more evidence-based models to enhance medical services during residential withdrawal

-TRACE Research is using a multiple methods approach and working closely with senior staff at Windana to enable project implementation.
-We will gather and critically analyse information to provide directions regarding a medical services model for Windana’s residential withdrawal services.
+TRACE Research used a multiple methods approach and worked closely with senior staff at Windana to enable project implementation.
+We gather and critically analysed information to provide directions regarding a medical services model for Windana’s residential withdrawal services.